Skip to content

 NBRC Overview

-The NBRC is a federal-state partnership supporting community and economic development projects within eligible counties in New Hampshire, Maine, Vermont, and New York.
-Its primary program is the Catalyst Program, which, beginning in 2024, it will accept applications in spring and fall for infrastructure or non-infrastructure projects.
-In 2024, infrastructure projects are eligible for up to $1,000,000 in funding, and non-infrastructure projects up to $500,000 in funding.
+NBRC will accept applications – via grants.gov - in the spring and fall for infrastructure or non-infrastructure projects.
+Infrastructure projects are eligible for up to $1,000,000 in funding, and non-infrastructure projects are eligible for up to $500,000.

 Application materials and more information on key dates are now available on the NBRC's website.

-Eligibility - 2024
+Eligibility - 2025

-Currently, Coos, Carroll, Grafton, Sullivan, Cheshire, and Belknap Counties are eligible for NBRC funding.
-However, by statute, NBRC is required to annually assess the level of economic and demographic distress among the counties in its service area to determine funding eligibility.
+NBRC is required to annually assess the level of economic and demographic distress among the counties in its service area to determine funding eligibility.
+The project and entities’ location solely determines eligibility.
+The full distress assessment can be found at Assessing Distress in NBRC Counties | Northern Border Regional Commission.

+This is just a summary.
 Please see the NBRC's Catalyst Program website and manual for more detailed information on whether your project is eligible for NBRC funding.

 Additional Resources